EDCD/EDDI/SpeechResponder/Variables.md

 The inventory of cargo carried within the ship is available under the `inventory` object.

-    - `cargo` specific details on the cargo being carried
+    - `inventory` specific details on the cargo being carried

 ## Cargo